dsrock000/syslib2024/README.md

 Markdown seems *easier* to do italics than in html, so that's great!

-Be careful when using the 'rm' or delete command in Linux.
+Be careful when using the `rm` or delete command in Linux.
 I was tired and accidentally deleted my project once.
-Some linux commands are intuitive like 'cp' for copy and others are not.
+Some linux commands are intuitive like `cp` for copy and others are not.

 A fun example code block: